 My recent trip to Chicago reminded me just how important having a list is when traveling.
 I know it sounds super nerdy – but doing a little homework before you leave will guarantee an easy and stress-free journey.
-I usually start crafting up my lists a week in advance (or more if I’m really excited about the trip!)
+I usually start crafting up my lists a week in advance (or more if I’m really excited about the trip!).

-These are the 4 travel lists I NEVER leave home without:
+For now though, these are the 4 travel lists I NEVER leave home without:

 This is an itemized list of everything you will do on your trip.
 Run through each day in your mind and visualize what you’ll be doing.
 Then write down a brief description or note about each event.
 That way you can prepare by making reservations, packing the appropriate clothes and making the most of the time you have at your destination.
+If you’re travelling with someone like this Voyagers Travel Company, you should already have an itinerary sorted, so you won’t have to worry about this step!

 2. Packing List